Almost every modern electronic weighing scale will have a TARE button on it.

 In short, whenever you press the TARE button on the electronic weighing scale, the scale will come back to zero reading.

 The TARE button is also useful when you are preparing a mixture on the weighing scale.
 Like a Bakery cake or a new color of Paint or mixing various liquids.
 So let’s say you have to add 20 ml of one liquid to 50 ml of another liquid.
 First, you pour 20 ml of the first liquid and press TARE.
 Then you pour 50 ml of another liquid.
-If you have multiple liquids to be poured, then the TARE button is extremely helpful.
+If there are several liquids to pour, then it is extremely useful.

 Some weighing scales will have a TARE and a ZERO button.

-Well, the TARE button is actually used to get the scale to zero when the reading is more than a certain percentage of the maximum weight.
-So in the previous example of liquids, the tare button will keep on getting the scale to zero till you add the next liquid.
-Then when you pick up the container after the final TARE, it will give you the weight of all the liquids plus the container.
+It is actually used to get the scale to zero when the reading is more than a certain percentage of the maximum weight.
+So in the previous example of liquids, It will keep on getting the scale to zero till you add the next liquid.
+When you pick up the container after the final TARE, it will give you the weight of all the liquids and the container.